Wednesday, 29 July 2009

 QUIZ ANSWER # 9

-Last Wednesday I posted the photograph above (TOP) asked where in Rhyl you would find the seat.
-The answer is Vale Road in gardens dedicated to the late Councillor Cyril Roberts, opposite Ty’n Rhyl.
+Last Wednesday I posted the photograph above (TOP) and asked where in Rhyl you would find the seat.
+The answer is Vale Road in garden dedicated to the late Councillor Cyril Roberts, opposite Ty’n Rhyl.

 Tuesday, 14 July 2009